-- It lets you set the alarm and warning thresholds for each device that you have connected
+- It lets you set the alarm and warning thresholds for each device that you have connected.

-- It is able to monitor the load and the graph on many Cisco routers concurrently
+- It is able to monitor the load and the graph on many Cisco routers concurrently.

 - It has a yellow load bar that represents instances where the load has reached the user-friendly threshold for warning.
 If the red bar lights, it represents a critical level

-- The Engineer's toolset is able to give you access to not less than 600 effective network management tools
+- The Engineer's toolset is able to give you access to not less than 600 effective network management tools.

 This toolset is an effective tool that you can use to manage an entire network.
-If you buy for only one single purpose of monitoring your CPU temperature, it might be a little expensive, but if you make use of its network troubleshooting abilities, it will be extremely valuable and worth every cent.
+If you buy for only one single purpose of monitoring your CPU temperature, it might be a little expensive.
+Still, if you make use of its network troubleshooting abilities, it will be extremely valuable and worth every cent.

 It can also read on die-core thermal sensors, video card GPU temperatures, as well as die-core thermal sensors.
-It has an improved interface and reads the hard drive temperatures through S.M.A.R.T.
+It has an improved interface and reads the hard drive temperatures through SMART.

-- It has an amazing remote monitoring feature that can help you watch the sensors of a chosen device through a TCP/IP connection
+- It has an amazing remote monitoring feature that can help you watch the sensors of a chosen device through a TCP/IP connection.

 - It has an added graph generator that can save monitoring data and help in generating logging graphs.
-You can later create these maps as bitmap files
+You can later create these maps as bitmap files.

-- It is able to support interface customization like adding a sensor in the System Tray, making editable labels, and choosing a display mode by sensor type
+- It is able to support interface customization like adding a sensor in the System Tray, making editable labels, and choosing a display mode by sensor type.

 This CPU temp monitor tool is ideal for reading the computer's main health sensors like the fan speed, voltages as well as temperatures.
 It has two paid versions and a free version.

-Open hardware monitor is an effective free software that supports Linux and Windows systems.
+Open hardware monitor is effective free software that supports Linux and Windows systems.
 To run it on the Windows System, you just need a .NET version 2.0 and above.
 On the Linux system, you will need to have Mono with WinForms.

 It is pretty easy to install since you just need to unzip the archive and run the .exe file.
 Its source code is hosted on GitHub.
 Open Hardware Monitor runs on both 64-bit and 32-bit operating systems as well as Microsoft Windows XP, Vista, 7, 8, 8.1, 10, and x86 based Linux OS with no installation.

-- It is an open hardware monitor that works really well on monitoring fan speeds, voltages, temperature sensors, and load and clock speeds on a computer
+- It is an open hardware monitor that works really well on monitoring fan speeds, voltages, temperature sensors, and load and clock speeds on a computer.

-- It is able to display the temperatures of the SMART hard drive
+- It is able to display the temperatures of the SMART, hard drive

 - It is able to read the core temperature sensors of both AMD and Intel processors to effectively monitor the CPU temperature